rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 # BrighterScript Preview features
 <!-- any alpha/beta changes across all projects should be documented here and not in their primary area above-->

-## Renaming brighterscript v0.66 alphas to v1
+## Renaming BrighterScript v0.66 alphas to v1
-We've decided to transition BrighterScript towards a v1.0.0 release!
+We're transitioning BrighterScript towards a v1.0.0 release!

 As we've been working on the BrighterScript v0.66 alphas, we noticed that there were more and more breaking changes that we wanted to implement.
 It became clear that we were actually implementing a full major version change.